Julianafajr/julianafajr/README.md

 </div>

 ##  👧🏻 About Me
-> "Building cool things with tech.
+> "Building cool things with technology.
 One idea at a time, and it eventually hits."

 Rooted in code and wild dreams, I turn raw ideas into things you can actually touch.
 Every line of code is a step closer to turning 'what if' into 'what’s real', proving that brilliance in tech was never meant to be limited by gender.